 When followed correctly, these instructions will lead you to hit the spongy tissue where the G-spot is believed to be located, and 1 to 2 inches inward from there is the A-spot.
 In order to stimulate the spot, move your fingers or have someone else move their fingers over the tissue in a windshield wiper motion.
 The key is to blend both movement and light pressure.

 Anal sex may also be a good way to reach this deeper spot: "Anal orgasms can also happen through indirect stimulation of the erogenous zones within the vagina," Sinclair says.

-Whether or not you believe the myth of the A-spot, if finding and stimulating this zone could intensify orgasms and provide a little more slip during sex, why not give it a try?
+Whether or not the A-spot is its own unique vaginal erogenous zone, if finding and stimulating this spot could intensify orgasms and provide a little more slip during sex, why not give it a try?
 And one other added bonus: Pleasure through the A-spot can take place in encounters outside of just P-in-V sex.
 That makes it an extremely accessible and fresh means for exploration.